 “This is an important skill to have because a lot of companies are global and have workforces in numerous locations,” said Kristen Leong, human resource generalist at M&O Marketing in Southfield, Michigan.
 “Having strong virtual collaboration and making [other] employees feel part of the team, even if they can’t be in the same physical location, is very important.”

 Cognitive flexibility is the ability to think about two or more concepts simultaneously.

 This skill “is a mental capability that employers are looking for to increase employee ingenuity, productivity and output,” said James Sheppard, CEO and co-founder at Centriq.

 Start Honing Your Skills Today

-In-demand skills run the gamut from technical abilities like systems analysis and programming.
-However, soft skills like leadership, emotional intelligence, creativity and innovation are in high demand, too.
-These skills also emphasize ongoing learning to keep up with the shift in routines in today’s jobs and prepare for the future.
-Honing these skills will give you an edge in today’s competitive job market, and might lead to new and exciting opportunities in the future.
+In-demand skills run the gamut from technical abilities such as systems analysis and programming to soft skills such as leadership, emotional intelligence, creativity and innovation.
+These skills also emphasize ongoing learning to allow you to keep up with the shift in routines in today’s jobs and prepare for the future.
+Honing these skills will give you an edge in today’s competitive job market, and it might lead to new and exciting opportunities in the future.

 About the Author

 Gabrielle joined GOBankingRates in 2017 and brings with her a decade of experience in the journalism industry.
 Before joining the team, she was a staff writer-reporter for People Magazine and People.com.
 Her work has also appeared on E!
 Online, Us Weekly, Patch, Sweety High and Discover Los Angeles, and she has been featured on “Good Morning America” as a celebrity news expert.